Restorative Parenting Programmes

 promote children's social skills, self-esteem and self-discipline;

-to be more responsive to the needs of their children to promottheir
+to be more responsive to the needs of their children to promote their

 social, emotional and cognitive development and well-being;